 What is remarkable in this evolution is the IBC’s contribution in the shifting mind-set of the central bank itself, from a recovery-driven approach to a resolution-based approach under the IBC, which seems to acknowledge that meaningful recoveries would be likelier in a time-bound process that carried along (and was binding on) all stakeholders and also provided a moratorium and whitewash.

 The other key financial-sector regulator, the Securities and Exchange Board of India (SEBI) also granted some important exemptions from the securities market regulations to facilitate resolutions under the IBC.
 Notably, an acquisition of a debtor pursuant to a resolution plan approved under the IBC was exempted from the requirement of an open offer to the public.
-Relaxation from the minimum public-shareholding requirements were also offered to companies being acquired pursuant to a resolution plan under the IBC, with a prolonged period for reinstating the public shareholding up to a minimum level.
+Relaxation from the minimum public-shareholding requirements was also offered to companies being acquired pursuant to a resolution plan under the IBC, with a prolonged period for reinstating the public shareholding up to a minimum level.
 Other crucial exemptions under the delisting regulations were also provided.
-Such relaxations (which were specific to a resolution under the IBC) were seen as concrete steps to encourage resolution under the IBC.
+These relaxations (which were specific to a resolution under the IBC) were seen as concrete steps to encourage resolution under the IBC.

 As is the case for any other legislation, a large part of the evolution of the IBC would be credited to the judicial precedents that lent depth to the legislation.
 Certain key aspects of the IBC were scrutinised and analysed by the judiciary soon after its introduction, not least because of the time-bound nature of the process (which prompted more urgency in resolving judicial cases), coupled with the extent to which this new law was relied upon by market participants.
-The legislature setting up a standing committee to track the developments and issues in IBC implementation only furthered this cause.
+The legislature setting up a standing committee to track the developments and issues in IBC implementation only served to further this cause.
 Some key judicial precedents under the IBC are discussed below.

 Role and rights of different kinds of creditors